Orlen Lietuva: Būtingė Marine Terminal

-The Būtingė oil terminal is a facility owned by Mažeikių Nafta, situated in an all-year-round ice-free area of the Baltic Sea on the Lithuanian coastline near the town of Būtingė, north of Palanga.
+The Būtingė oil terminal is a facility owned by Orlen Lietuva, situated in an all-year-round ice-free area of the Baltic Sea on the Lithuanian coastline near the town of Būtingė, north of Šventoji.
 The project began in 1995 when the company Būtingės Nafta was established for the purpose of constructing and operating the Terminal.
 In 1998, Būtingės Nafta was merged into Mažeikių Nafta.

-The first tanker was loaded in Būtingė in the summer of 1999 and took on board a shipment of YUKOS crude oil.
-The Terminal can export up to 14 million tons of crude oil a year but can also function as an import terminal.
+The terminal is set up as a bidirectional facility, with ships anchoring at a single buoy mooring 7.3 km offshore in Lithuanian territorial waters with an offshore pipeline, onshore terminal equipment and six oil tanks holding 264,690 tones at Būtingė, and the crude oil pipeline that connects the facility with the Mažeikiai Refinery inland.
+The Terminal is set up to handle 14 million tons of product a year.

 During the construction of the facility, an environmental monitoring program was introduced that includes tests of sea and ground waters.
 With the start of the terminal operations, an expanded environmental monitoring program was launched.
 This included a computer-based leak detection system.

-The complex of the Būtingė Terminal consists of a crude oil pipeline that connects the facility with the Mažeikiai Refinery inland, onshore terminal equipment and tanks at Būtingė, an offshore pipeline, and a single point mooring (SPM) buoy which lies 7 km offshore.
+The first tanker was loaded in Būtingė in the July 1999 - the Greek-flag Centaur took on board a shipment of 68,544 tons of YUKOS crude oil.
+The terminal handled its 1000th tanker by mid-2013, with 99% of handled crude oil being the Russian Export Blend Crude Oil.
+At the time it accumulated 57.7 million tons of imports, and nearly 37.7 million tons of exports.